-This should discuss the significance of the results and compare them with previous work using relevant references.

 We found that urban greenspace varies greatly across global cities and is related to region and climate classification.
 We provide estimates of urban greenspace in terms of the greenest season population-weighted NDVI as well as the proportion of green area.
 Overall, cities have become less green from 2014-18 to 2019-23.
 However, in some regions such as Eastern Asia, cities have become greener over this same period.
-Cities in arid climate zones tend to have more stable peak-season NDVI from year to year, resulting in narrower estimates of the associated health impact.
+Cities in arid climate zones tend to have more stable peak season NDVI from year to year, resulting in narrower estimates of the associated health impact.
 We estimate that changes in NDVI from 2014-2018 to 2019-2023 were associated with 5 additional deaths per 100,000 across the 1,041 cities.

+Add Paragraph putting the results in context with the greenspace health impact literature